Vijval9/Enigma_DM/README.md

 # Enigma_DM
-Storing my code for simulating the M3 Vriant of the Enigma Machine
+Storing my code for simulating the M3 Variant of the Enigma Machine